Multiobjective Test Problems with Degenerate Pareto Fronts: Computational Studies

-This section is devoted to the experimental investigation of the proposed test problem, with the focus on its difference from existing degenerate problems.
-To do so, we first examine the performance of several state-of-the-art MOEAs, most of which have been found to be promising in the existing degenerate problems.
-Then, we look into the impact of the proposed three characters and compare the proposed problems with a dominantly-used degenerate problem by demonstrating the performance difference of five representative objective reduction methods on them.
+This section is devoted to the experimental investigation of the proposed test problems, with a focus on their difference from existing degenerate problems.
+To do so, we first examine the performance of ten state-of-the-art MOEAs, most of which have been found to be promising on the existing degenerate problems.
+Then, we look into the impact of the proposed three characteristics and compare the proposed problems with a widely-used degenerate problem by demonstrating the performance difference of five algorithms on them.